Evidence for the gravity-driven and magnetically-regularized gas flows feeding the massive protostellar cluster in

-\textbf{ The hierarchical interplay among gravity, magnetic fields, and turbulent gas flows in delivering the necessary material to form massive protostellar clusters remains enigmatic.
-We have performed high-resolution (beam size $\sim$14 arcsec $\simeq$ 0.05 pc at a distance 725 pc) 850 \SI{}{\micro\meter} dust polarization and C$^{18}$O molecular line observations of Cepheus A (Cep A), the second closest massive star-forming region, using the 15-meter James Clerk Maxwell Telescope (JCMT) along with the SCUBA-2/POL-2 and HARP instruments.
-Our key analyses reveal that (i) morphologically, all three fields--gravitational (G), magnetic (B), and kinetic (K) fields--are aligned with each other, and (ii) energetically, they exhibit a hierarchical relationship with gravitational ($E_{\mathrm{G}}$) > magnetic ($E_{\mathrm{B}}$) > kinetic ($E_{\mathrm{K}}$).
-Gravity dominates in Cep A clump and, as a \textit{primary active player}, dictates the other two agents.
-Consequently, gravity plays two active roles: (i) induces gas flows and (ii) drags B-field lines toward the gravitational trough.
-Since magnetic energy dominates kinetic energy, $E_{\mathrm{B}}$ > $E_{\mathrm{K}}$, the ``dragged-in" B-field as a \textit{secondary active player} can mitigate turbulence and instabilities, thereby regularizing gas flows into a more ordered configuration.
-At the $\sim$0.60 pc clump scale, these flows deliver material at a substantially high rate of $\sim$ 2.1$\times$10$^{-4}$ M$_{\odot}$ yr$^{-1}$ toward the cluster center.
-Our study, for the first time, presents new insights into how B-fields and turbulent gas flows \textit{passively} assist the \textit{active} role of gravity in the formation of a protostellar cluster, contrasting with the standard notion that these agents primarily oppose gravitational collapse.
-The $\sim$0.6 pc clump-scale B-field, oriented northeast-southwest with a mean position angle of $\sim$45$\degree$, shows a coherent alignment with B-fields at the $\sim$5 pc cloud, $\sim$0.05 pc), and disk ($\sim$2000 AU) scales, offering new insights into the role of magnetic fields in multiscale star formation dynamics.}
+\textbf{The hierarchical interplay among gravity, magnetic fields, and turbulence in forming massive protostellar clusters remains elusive.
+We present high-resolution ($\sim$14 arcsec $\simeq$ 0.05 pc) 850 \SI{}{\micro\meter} dust polarization and C$^{18}$O line observations of Cepheus A using JCMT SCUBA-2/POL-2 and HARP.
+Our analysis reveals aligned gravitational (G), magnetic (B), and velocity fields (K) , with an energy hierarchy of $E_{\mathrm{G}}$ > $E_{\mathrm{B}}$ > $E_{\mathrm{K}}$.
+Gravity, as the primary driver, induces gas flows and drags in B-field lines.
+Magnetic tension, as a secondary force, regulates turbulence, enabling ordered flows with an accretion rate of $\sim$ 2.1 $\pm$ 0.4 $\times$ 10$^{-4}$ M$_\odot$ yr$^{-1}$.
+This challenges the conventional view of B-fields resisting collapse in the clump/hub scale, instead showing cooperation with gravity.
+The $\sim$0.6 pc clump-scale B-field (with mean PA $\sim$ 45°) aligns coherently with fields at cloud ($\sim$5 pc), core ($\sim$0.05 pc), and disk ($\sim$2000 AU) scales, offering new insights into the role of magnetic fields in multiscale star formation dynamics.}